ronpowell.co.uk

 Wings Over Summer is a work of historical fiction set at RAF Biggin Hill over 14 days at the height of the Battle of Britain.
 At its heart, two young Spitfire pilots struggle to survive savage battles in the air, and to find love and fulfilment on the ground.
 Several times a day, they fly into action against overwhelming odds, witnessing the death and disfigurement of friends and enemies, and wrestling with the knowledge that the same could happen to them at any moment.
 Brief periods on the ground offer little respite as Biggin Hill is subjected to frequent air raids, during which many more friends are killed.
 Both find love, but the Battle takes its toll.
 The first Chapter of Wings Over Summer can be downloaded here.

-The cover design is based on Paolo Camera's Spitfire In Cloud.
+The title is available on Amazon as an ebook, audio book or paperback, and the cover design is based on Paolo Camera's Spitfire In Cloud.

 The finest historical fiction book of the Battle of Britain ever written.